hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 }
 ```
 If you've programmed in a language other than Python, you probably know the drill.
 The ***initialization*** part of the for loop is executed once, the ***condition*** statement is evaluated at the beginning of each loop iteration, and the ***final expression*** is executed at the end of each loop iteration.

+*Exercise: Try creating a for loop that prints all the numbers from 45 to 60!*

 Javascript also has other variations of the ***for*** and ***while*** loops, such as ```for/in```,
 ```for/of```, and ```do/while```.
 Here is the syntax for all of those statements: